-The following table lists the possible RAID levels, fault tolerance, and effective capacity for all possible drive configurations for an array consisting of one to eight drives.
+Table 5-9 lists the possible RAID levels, fault tolerance, and effective capacity for all possible drive configurations for an array consisting of one to eight drives.
 This table does not take into account any hot spare (standby) drives.
 You should always have a hot spare drive in case of drive failure.
-RAID 1 requires two drives, RAID 10 at least four, and RAID 50 at least six.
+RAID 1 requires two drives.
+RAID 10 requires at least four drives, while RAID 50 requires at least six drives.